irisshrestha/IFOA-exam-data-scraper/README.md

     Min/Max values

     - Inputs: clean_data.csv, Names of subjects to include, Names of dates to include
-    - Outputs: Print any identified error
+    - Outputs: Any identified error